Here’s what 12-year-old Lottie Powell had to say, in June 1913, about her pre-school:

 Miss Sarah Liddle Sept 1889-1892 Miss Liddle made school gardens and took children to the Mudgee Flower Show.
 She had a cabinet of geological specimens collected by the children and “inspired her students with a love of botany and geology”.
 She moved north after a riding accident.

 Miss Jane McManus 1893-Sept 1894

-Samuel J Butler 1913 He provided relief when Mrs Hickey had “considerable” leave of absence in first half of year
+Samuel J Butler 1913 He provided relief when Mrs Hickey had “considerable” leave of absence in the first half of the year.

 Linda Campbell Feb-July 1914 She severed connection with the Department, “kind and efficient”

 Miss Schneider ?–May 1915